PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Distributed DQN Dispatch Policy

 We utilize a distributed DQN dispatch policy to rebalance idle vehicles to areas of anticipated demand and profit.
 We utilize a reinforcement learning framework, with which we can learn the probabilistic dependence between vehicle actions and the reward function thereby optimizing our objective function.
 At each time step $t$, idle vehicles observe the state of the environment, perform inference on their trained DQN to dispatch to regions on the map where they can anticipate a reward.
 This ultimately improves fleet utilization.
 Algorithm \ref{alg:dispatch_algo} describes the dispatching of vehicles by running inference on the trained DQN.
 Line 5 of the algorithm specifically describes the best action that a given vehicle $V_n$ infers from the trained Q-network given the state $s_{t,n}$ and set of possible actions $a_{t,n}$.

 The fleet of autonomous vehicles was trained in a virtual Spatio-temporal environment that simulates urban traffic and routing.
 In our simulator, we used the road network of the New York City Metropolitan area along with a realistic simulation of taxi pick-ups and package delivery requests.
-This simulator hosts each deep reinforcement learning agent which acts as a delivery vehicle in the New York City area that is looking to maximize its reward defined by Equation \eqref{eq:DQNreward}.
+This simulator hosts each deep reinforcement learning agent which acts as a delivery vehicle in the New York City area that is looking to maximize its reward (Eq. \eqref{eq:DQNreward}).
 In our algorithm, we define the reward $r_{t,n}$ as a weighted sum of different performance components that reflect the objectives of our DQN agent.

-Below, we describe the state, action, and reward for the dispatch policy: \\ \textbf{\textit{State}}: The state variables defined in this framework capture the environment status and thus influence the reward feedback to the agents' actions.
+We present the state, action, and reward for the dispatch policy: \\ \textbf{\textit{State}}: The state variables defined in this framework capture the environment status and thus influence the reward feedback to the agents' actions.
 We discretize the map of our urban area into a grid of length $\boldsymbol{x}$ and height $\boldsymbol{y}$; resulting in a total of $\boldsymbol{x}*\boldsymbol{y}$ zones.
 This discretization prevents our state and action space from exploding thereby making implementation feasible.
 The state at time $t$ is captured by following tuple: $(X_{t},V_{t:T} , D_{t:T})$.
 These elements are combined and represented in one vector denoted as $s_{t}$.
-When a set of new ride requests are generated, the simulator engine updates its own data to keep track of the environment status.
+When a set of new ride requests are generated, the simulator engine updates its own data to keep track of the environment status. {Since the state space is large, we don’t use the full representation of $s_{t}$, instead a map-based input is used to alleviate this massive computing}.
 The three-tuple state variables in $s_{t}$ are passed as an input to the DQN input layer which consequently outputs the best action to be taken. \begin{enumerate} \item \textbf{$X_t$} will track vehicle seating capacity and trunk space for goods/packages. $V_{C_{seat}}$ and $V_{C_{trunk}}$ respectively.
-As a result \textbf{$X_t$} will track: \textit{current zone of vehicle $v$, available seats, available trunk space, pick-up time of delivery order, destination zone of each order}. \item \textbf{$V_{t:T}$} is a prediction of number of available vehicles at each zone for $T$ time slots ahead. \item \textbf{$D_{t:T}$} has a term \textbf{$\delta_{t:T}$} that predicts joint demand of passengers \& goods delivery orders at each zone for $T$ time slots ahead. \end{enumerate}
+As a result \textbf{$X_t$} will track: \textit{current zone of vehicle $v$, available seats, available trunk space, pick-up time of delivery order, destination zone of each order}. \item \textbf{$V_{t:T}$} is a prediction of number of available vehicles at each zone for $T$ time slots ahead. \item \textbf{$D_{t:T}$} has a term \textbf{$d_{t:T}$} that predicts joint demand of passengers \& goods delivery orders at each zone for $T$ time slots ahead. \end{enumerate}